zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 dclcli keys add <key-name> 2>&1 | tee -a <key-name>.dclkey.data
 ```

-And provide an address and a public key to the network trustees.
+And provide the output address and a public key to the network trustees.

 *Notes*